open-toolchain/tekton-catalog/container-registry/README.md

 * **resourceGroup**: (optional) target resource group (name or id) for the ibmcloud login operation
 * **clusterRegion**: (optional) the ibmcloud region hosting the cluster (if value is `` it will default to the toolchain region)
 * **clusterNamespace**: (optional) the kubernetes cluster namespace where the docker engine is hosted/deployed (default to `build`)
+* **cluster-name**: (optional) name of the docker build cluster - required if no cluster pipeline resource provided to this task
+* **image-url** : (optional) the url of the image to build - required if no image pipeline resource provided to this task
 * **imageTag**: (optional) the tag for the built image (default to `latest`)
 * **pathToContext**: (optional) the path to the context that is used for the build (default to `.` meaning current directory)
 * **pathToDockerfile**: (optional) the path to the Dockerfile that is used for the build (default to `.`)